google/security-testbeds/kubeflow/exposed_UI/README.md

-# Setup vulnerable and secure instances
+# Setup Vulnerable and Secure Instances

-On an Ubuntu 24.04 virtual machine:
+On an Ubuntu 24.04 virtual machine, run:

 ```bash
 bash start.sh
 ```

-go to localhost:8080 for using a secure instance which has login and authentication enabled go to localhost:8081 for using an exposed UI which authentication disabled
+Access the secure instance with login and authentication enabled at http://localhost:8080.

+Access the exposed UI, which has authentication disabled and is vulnerable to attacks, at http://localhost:8081.
+You can create and run a new pipeline here.

 ## clean up

-cautions: it will remove all k8s cluster on minikube.
+Caution: This will remove all Kubernetes clusters on Minikube.

 ```bash
 bash clean.sh
 ```